shizuo-kaji/PairedImageTranslation/README.md

 Look at out paper
-"Overview of image-to-image translation using deep neural networks: denoising, super-resolution, modality-conversion, and reconstruction in medical imaging" by Shizuo Kaji and Satoshi Kida [arXiv:1905.08603](https://arxiv.org/abs/1905.08603)
+"Overview of image-to-image translation using deep neural networks: denoising, super-resolution, modality-conversion, and reconstruction in medical imaging" by Shizuo Kaji and Satoshi Kida, Radiological Physics and Technology,  Volume 12, Issue 3 (2019), pp 235--248, [arXiv:1905.08603](https://arxiv.org/abs/1905.08603)